segmentio/segment-docs/src/connections/destinations/catalog/actions-linkedin-audiences/index.md

 ![engage audience destination settings](images/image1.png)

 The setup is complete and the Audience will start syncing to LinkedIn.
-Segment will automatically create a new DMP Segment in LinkedIn and add or remove users accordingly.
-The Audience will appear in your [LinkedIn Campaign Manager](https://www.linkedin.com/campaignmanager){:target="_blank"}, account under **Plan > Audiences > Matched**.
+Segment automatically creates a new DMP Segment in LinkedIn and will add or remove users accordingly.
+The Audience appears in your [LinkedIn Campaign Manager](https://www.linkedin.com/campaignmanager){:target="_blank"}, account under **Plan > Audiences > Matched**.

 To sync additional Audiences from your Engage space, create a separate mapping in the LinkedIn Audiences destination.
 Navigate to **Connections > Destinations**, search and select the LinkedIn Audiences destination, and follow Steps 9-11 above.